DigitalCommons/mykomap-monolith/docs/config.md

 - `showLabel` (defaults to `false`): If this is set to true, the label of the itemProp (taken from `titleUri` in the itemProp definition) is displayed as a heading above the value(s).
 - `hyperlinkBaseUri` (defaults to None): If `valueStyle` is `hyperlink`, this base URI is prepended to the itemProp value, to form the href.
 - `displayText` (defaults to None): If `valueStyle` is `hyperlink`, this sets the display text of the hyperlink.
-- `multiple` (defaults to false): If this is true, the value is an array.

 ```
 "popup": {